Around the island

 The island of Montréal boasts an immense bike path network that extends over 560 km (350 mi.).
 Without a doubt, the two all-time favourite sections are along the Lachine Canal to the Old Port, and the St. Lawrence waterfront path with its spectacular views of the Lachine rapids.
 The self-serve Bixi bike system, in turn, is increasingly popular as people discover this affordable, practical and enjoyable way of getting round the city.

-Lachine, a district to the southwest of Montréal, holds a number of little-known gems: its old canal (1825), home to the Fur Trade at Lachine National Historic Site; its museum partly housed in a 17th-century building; and its sculpture park.
+Lachine, in the Pôle des rapides, holds a number of little-known gems: its old canal (1825), home to the Fur Trade at Lachine National Historic Site; its museum partly housed in a 17th-century building; and its sculpture park.
 On warm summer nights, strollers and sailors alike enjoy the lively restaurants and cafés along the Sainte-Anne-de-Bellevue locks, a glorious setting between the two lakes of Deux-Montagnes and Saint-Louis.